cschuyle/tap-on-aws/README.md

 ```
 If you have not set all the required environment variables, then you will be prompted for the values.

 Sit back and relax ...
-If successful, the entire install process should take approximately an hour.
+If successful, the entire installation process should take approximately 20 minutes.

 ## 6. (Optional) Destroy the cluster